 When researching income protection, customers often ask me this question:

-Will the insurance company help me to get back to work if I have income protection?
+Will the insurance company help me to get back to work if I have income protection insurance?

 Ahh yes, a very good question indeed and an important one too for anyone that is looking to purchase the best income protection in Ireland.